simonw/llm-mlx/README.md

 ## Installation

 Install this plugin in the same environment as [LLM](https://llm.datasette.io/).
+This plugin likely only works on macOS.
 ```bash
 llm install llm-mlx
 ```